tonypilz/singleton/README.md

 In this paragraph some minor aspects to using this library will be discussed.

 ### Thread Savety
 This library does not employ synchnization primitives like mutexes.
 Therefore it is generally not thread-save.
-However, since the library provides full control over timepoint of construction / destruction it should almost never be necessary to synchronize global instance construction or destruction since program startup and shutdown happen in almost all casses single threaded.
+However, since the library provides full control over timepoint of construction / destruction it should almost never be necessary to synchronize global instance construction or destruction since program startup and shutdown happen in almost all cases single threaded.
 And after construction of all global instances is complete all calls to `global::instance<T>()` are thread-save since no data is beeing changed:

 ```cpp
 struct A{ void foo(); };